 Since gaining a teaching certificate more than ten years ago, Margaret has been a full time textile artists and tutor, and she leads workshops and summer schools all over England.
 She exhibits extensibly at group shows and frequently writes articles for the Computer Textile Design Group magazine (Design IT), “Embroidery” magazine, the New Embroidery Group newsletter, Workshop on the Web and “Cloth, Paper and Scissors”.
 Her work has appeared in “Stitch, Dissolve and Distort” by Valerie Campbell-Harding and Maggie Grey (2006), “From Image to Stitch” by Maggie Grey (2008) and “Raising the Surface” by Maggie Grey (2003).

-Margaret is the author of “Medieval Flushwork of East Anglia”; a carefully illustrated little book published in 2004, detailing her researches into this hitherto little understood subject*.
+Margaret is the author of two books.
+Her first, 'Medieval Flushwork of East Anglia' is a carefully illustrated little book published in 2004, detailing her researches into this hitherto little understood subject*.
+In 2018 a second book 'Contemporary Textured Surfaces in Fabric and Thread' was published.
 Her textile work is machine and hand stitched with the addition of mixed media, and is highly textured.

 As well as a member of EAST, Margaret also belongs to the New Embroidery Group (NEG), Textile Expressions, Quilters Guild of Great Britain and the Embroiderer’s Guild.
 She has exhibited with EAST in all their exhibitions since 1997.
 As well as exhibiting with the NEG since 1996, Textile Expressions since 1995 and 4x4 since 2002, Margaret has exhibited individually or in a group at the following venues: